 - ETFs.
 ETFs, or exchange-traded funds, look like mutual funds and trade like stocks.
 Like mutual funds, they’re strategically assembled baskets of equities and other financial instruments designed to achieve specific outcomes, such as mirroring the performance of an underlying index.
 Like mutual funds, ETFs have management fees and other expenses expressed cumulatively in each instrument’s expense ratio.
 Most index ETFs have low expense ratios, as little as 0.05% or 0.10% per year.

 - Options.
 Options are derivative instruments that confer the right to buy or sell an underlying asset by a set future date (expiration).
 There are several different types of options, each with its own rules and advantages, so be sure to visit Ally Invest’s help resources if you’re not familiar with them.
 Although options trade commission-free at Ally Invest, there’s a $0.50 fee per contract.

 - Forex.
 Advanced traders can trade more than 80 currency pairs using Ally Invest’s forex trading platform.
 Pricing is competitive and spreads are low (down to 1 to 2 pips).

 Traditional Brokerage Accounts

-You can buy and sell any of Ally Invest’s mainline products in a traditional brokerage account.
+You can buy and sell any of Ally Invest’s mainline products in a traditional self-directed taxable brokerage account.
 Eligible products include stocks, bonds, mutual funds, ETFs, and options.

 Following an onboarding consultation with a human financial professional who assesses your goals and risk tolerance, they’re built largely with low-cost index ETFs.
 They’re then automatically rebalanced on a flexible schedule that turns on the composition of your portfolio, risk tolerance, balance, and time horizon.

 Platform Tools and Resources